 A column may refer to any of the following:

 1. A column is a vertical series of cells in a chart, table, or spreadsheet.
-Below is an example of a Microsoft Excel spreadsheet with column headers (column letter) A, B, C, D, E, and F. As you can see in the image, column H is the highlighted column in red and the selected cell D8 is in column D.
+Below is an example of a Microsoft Excel spreadsheet with column headers (column letter) A, B, C, D, E, F, G, and H. As you can see in the image, the last column H is the highlighted column in red and the selected cell D8 is in the D column.

 How are columns and rows labeled?

 In all spreadsheet programs including Microsoft Excel, rows are labeled using numbers (e.g., 1 to 1,048,576).
 All columns are labeled with letters starting with the letter A and then incrementing by a letter after the final letter Z. For example, after the letter Z, the next column is AA, AB, AC, ..., AZ and then incrementing to BA, BB, BC, etc. to the last column XFD.

 When working with a cell, you combine the column with the row.
 For example, the very first cell is in column A and on row 1, so the cell is labeled as A1.

 How can I freeze or setup column that does not move